Foreign Languages Department

-All movies begin at 7:30 PM in the Campus Theater.
+Cultural and food event begins at 6:30 PM followed by movies beginning at 7:30 PM in the Campus Theater.
 Ticket sales begin January 29, 2018 through the Fullerton College Box Office.
 FREE parking on the 3rd and 4th floor of the Fullerton College parking structure.
 Sponsored by: The Humanities Division (French Film Festival Committee).

 French Film Festival Cultural Event

 Each night of the film festival we will be hosting at cultural event starting at 6:30 PM.
 The cultural event will consist of musicians, dancers, artists, and area restaurants giving away free appetizers to all ticket holders.
 Restaurants that will be featured at the cultural event this year include, Moulin Bistro, Pandor Boulangerie, Yves Restaurant and Wine bar, Porto’s Bakery, La Belle Cuisine, Les Amis, Jägerhaus, Choux Creme, Bourbon Street Restaurant, and Zombie Donuts.
 Our sponsors and cultural partners will also be there to support this event include The Photo Journalista, Alliance Francaise, the French Embassy in the US, Vista Higher Learning, The Complete Package Printing, Smooth and Skinny, Portal Languages and The Phoenix Club.